In memoriam: Rare photo unlocks lost moment in David Bowie's career

-Say what you want about Facebook, but lately it's been bringing together dozens of Milwaukee rock and roll scenesters in a group called "Lest We Forget – Deceased Milwaukee Scene."
+Lately Facebook has been bringing together dozens of Milwaukee rock and roll scenesters in a group called "Lest We Forget – Deceased Milwaukee Scene."

-Mike L. Podolak – he of Sacred Order – started the group as a place to remember fallen scenesters, but in a brief spurt – nay tornado – of activity, the group has become a place for old friends to remember the Milwaukee scene – especially from the late '70s and early '80s – and to reconnect, as well as memorialize lost friends.
+Mike L. Podolak – of the band Sacred Order – started the group as a place to remember fallen scenesters, but in a brief spurt – nay tornado – of activity, the group has become a place for old friends to remember the Milwaukee scene – especially from the late '70s and early '80s – and to reconnect, as well as memorialize lost friends.

 Dean Halonen, who posted the photo, worked at the studio, from when it opened in summer 1974.
 He left Bay View High to take the job and never went back.